NHSDigital/software-engineering-quality-framework/tools/dependency-scan/README.md

 - Supports OCI and Docker image formats
 - Linux distribution identification
 - Converts between SBOM formats, such as CycloneDX, SPDX, and Syft's own format.
-- **[CycloneDX](https://cyclonedx.org/)** is a lightweight SBOM standard useful for application security and supply chain component analysis.
-CycloneDX is an open source project that originated in the OWASP community.
-- **[SPDX](https://spdx.dev/)** is an ISO standard hosted by the Linux Foundation, which outlines the components, licenses, and copyrights associated with a software package.

 ## Further Comments